 Here is the who, what, when, and where info to date:

 This weave-along is appropriate for just-beyond-beginner weaver.
-I assume that you have already woven a few projects and have a basic understanding of the direct warping process and weaving terminology.
+I assume you have already woven a few projects. have a basic understanding of the direct warping process and weaving terminology. and are ready for an adventure.

 We will weave two small 7 x 9-inch mini rugs that will allow you to explore six different weft-faced colorwork elements and ways you can combine them to create an endless number of layouts.
 We will also explore a couple of finishing technique from quick and easy to more a more elaborate fringeless finish.